-Courtney Desjardins is returning as the Head Coach of the Dorado Stars Swim Club for the 2016-2017 Season (Her fourth consecutive season).
-She is the lead Coach of the Age Group Performance groups as well as a key collaborator for the Junior Programs alongside with other Dorado Stars coaching staff.
+Courtney Desjardins is returning as the Head Coach of the Dorado Stars Swim Club for the 2018-2019 Season (Her sixth consecutive season).
+She is the lead Coach of the Senior Performance, Senior Development and Age Group Performance group.
+She will also play a role as a key collaborator for the Junior Programs alongside The Dorado Stars coaching staff.
 Her Experience in competitive swimming spans over a decade as both an athlete and coach on the Regional, National and International Levels.
 Coach Desjardins takes great pride in developing athletes from the “Grass Roots” up to the “High Performance” levels.
 Courtney strongly believes that the journey through sport is an adventure and that the lessons, values and character development achieved through sport becomes invaluable in one’s life.

 Courtney believes that The Dorado Stars Swim Club creates a developing environment for young people and provides the opportunity for athletes to flourish through teaching and experience.
 The Dorado Stars Swim Club creates an environment that challenges our athletes in a positive manner, to become better than the swimmer they were yesterday.
 Courtney believes in a program designed and dedicated to commitment, purposeful practice, sportsmanship, friendship, self-esteem, and the achievement of personal goals.

 Our program believes in long term athlete development, a model that has been part of the Canadian Swim Coaches module for many years.
 This program emphasizes not the specialty of one stroke or event but that of a multi-stroke, multi-event mentality that promotes everlasting athletic growth and physical development.

 Courtney is incredibly proud of The Dorado Stars Staff and Athletes and is looking forward to the successful future and growth of this club.

 • 2008 Selected as a staff member for the Ontario Summer games